aicompanionx/XBuddy-API/README.md

 - ![SQLAlchemy](https://img.shields.io/badge/SQLAlchemy-ORM-3776AB?style=flat-square)

 ## 🔄 Migration from v1.0
-> **⚠️ Important Notice:** The legacy v1.0 API was officially deprecated and archived on April 24, 2024.
+> **⚠️ Important Notice:** The legacy v1.0 API was officially deprecated and archived on **2025-04-24**.
 All services using the old endpoints should migrate to this version as soon as possible.

 **Key differences from the old API:**